“Life seems but a quick succession of busy nothings.” Jane Austen

 But well, what can I do with this anyway?
 Perhaps I’ll just cringe and say to myself, “Oh, no you’re not that busy.”

 So, anyway…. today, I had lunch with a PhD student — I am in her committee.
 This student told me, “I chose you to be my committee because, unlike everybody else, you sleep more than 8 hours, you don’t look busy, and still are productive.
 I think I’ll follow you wherever you go.”
+(FYI, she didn’t follow me, she graduated, became her own person, and now is having her own career ;-)).

 What a compliment!
 Haha.
-I can say amen to more-than-8-hours-sleepand not-busy thing, but no comment about productivity — it is relative 😛
+I can say amen to more-than-8-hours-sleep-and-not-busy thing, but no comment about productivity — it is relative 😛

 So, those who think they are so busy… I have a quote from Plato for them..

 “I find it pretty tiresome personally, and I feel sorry that my friends should think they’re being very busy when they’re really doing absolutely nothing.
-Of course, I know your idea of me: you think I’m just a poor unfortunate, and I shouldn’t wonder if your right.
-But then I don’t THINK that you’re unfortunate – I know you are.”
+Of course, I know your idea of me: you think I’m just a poor unfortunate, and I shouldn’t wonder if you’re right.
+But then I don’t THINK that you’re unfortunate — I know you are.”